 - REGISTERED PLAYERS: All registered players must be fully paid up members of their respective clubs and will be allowed to play for only one team in either league, shield or cup matches.
 Transfers will be permitted providing that the player has not played for any other registered team in the League and has complied with rule 11.
 This will not apply to a player who has been banned from the league following a general vote of the Management Committee.
 When a Club has more than one team in the league, the team in the higher division can borrow a player from the team in the lower division.
 This will apply in league matches only.
 Teams cannot borrow players from another team in the same division.
 If a borrowed player plays 3 times then their registration will be transferred to the team in the higher division.

 - LEAGUE MATCHES: All games to be played on Thursday evening except those for which by necessity are arranged for a Monday evening.
-All matches shall commence at 6.00pm, matches may start earlier with the agreement of both Captains.
+All matches shall commence at 6.00pm, except from the start of the season upto and including the 2ndweek in May and after the 2ndweek in August, when the start time will be 5.30pm.
 Each team will consist of 10 players, Games 21 up.
 The visiting team with the exception of their captain shall be allowed exclusive use of the green for fifteen minutes prior to the time fixed for the commencement of each match.
 The visiting captain to be allowed fifteen minutes practice any time he wishes in the hour preceding the commencement of the match.
 No practice to be allowed once the match has commenced

 - DECLARATIONS FOR ALL MATCHES: The home cards will be numbered 1-10 to link up with Opponents 1-10.
 The full draw to take place and completed before commencement of the match.
 Scratch will be when called.
 If for any reason a player is unable to be present or is likely to be absent when he/she is called the captain may name a substitute and advise the opposing captain he has someone available to take his/her place and that person will then be allowed to play in place of the absent player, but the substitute must be named before scratch time is called.
 Once a player is scratched he/she cannot take part in the match.
 For each and every absentee a score of 21- 0 shall be awarded to the opposing side and the player left without an opponent shall be awarded a 21-11 win for the league averages.